twood02/webtemplate/wiki/inflightWifiBlog/inflightWifiBlogPost.md

 In real world networks, bandwidth varies over time depending on use and network connections.
 As a result, a single bandwidth measurement says very little about actual bandwidth usage.
 A series of measurements can be more useful when determining averages or trends.

-#### How can we calculate each of these?
-**Latency:**
-latency = RTT + queueing time + service time
-*RTT = round-trip time*
-*queueing delay = 1 / (capacity - load)*

-**Throughput:**
-Max Capacity of a Web Server:
-max capacity = 1 / service time
-(for a single processor system)

 #### How can we analyze this information and use it to our benefit?

 ### Are there ways to improve performance?
 Now, let's take a further look into how to improve performance.
 It is often found that In-Flight WiFi is slow or problematic.
 There are many ways that companies can try to improve these issues.
 #### What is currently available?
 In today's world, technology is developing rapidly and the number of devices using Wi-Fi is higher than ever before.
 The first In-Flight WiFi service was launched in 2008, and at the time, a 3 Mbps connection was enough for a small number of laptops.
 But now, most likely every passenger will have at least one device.
 They may be trying to stream video, listen to music, use mobile applications, and connect to websites.
 Therefore, there is a much greater strain with the resources available.

-Today, a satellite connection offers roughly 12 Mbps.
+Today (2017???), a satellite connection offers roughly 12 Mbps.
 However, satellites are expensive to maintain and upgrade, which contributes to delays in technology upgrades -- meaning it causes In-Flight WiFi to lag behind.

 As a whole, In-Flight WiFi is a very expensive technology.
 Between satellite, antenna, engineering, and maintenance costs, there are a lot of expenses to account for.
 Some airline companies offer free WiFi onboard, while others charge for the service.